 Tarlton authorizes the reimbursement of 50% (up to \$75) for your purchase of safety-toed work boots.
-Please keep in mind that your receipt must show that the boots you purchase are either steel- or composite-toed.
+Please keep in mind that your receipt must show that the boots you purchase are safety-toed work boots.
 Tarlton authorizes the reimbursement of 50% (up to \$100) for prescription safety glasses.
 There is a once per year allowance for these reimbursements.
 Submit your receipt (or a copy of it) to the Safety Department to process the reimbursement.